 We met up with an old friend from Puerto Vallarta who was visiting Los Angeles.
 We hadn’t seen her since moving away from PV so it was nice catching up with her.
-It was her first time in LA so we rode around on scooters and bikes through Venice Beach and Santa Monica.
+It was her first time in LA so we rode around on scooters and bikes through the Venice Beach Boardwalk and Santa Monica.
 This is one of my favorite things to do in LA!

 Another yearly activity for us is mountain biking at Snow Summit in Big Bear Lake.
 In the summertime, the ski lifts are converted to carry the bikes and you ride it up and bike down.
 Super fun!
 They have easy, medium and challenging trails, plus a skill-building area.
 I have some mountain biking posts that can prepare you for biking in Big Bear!

 We drove up to Lake Arrowhead with the doggie one weekend for a quick day trip.
 We started the day with a stop at the Strawberry Creek Lookout Tower and saw a real live fire while we were up there (luckily it was very small and did not cause any major forest fire).
 Next, we stopped in the village to check out the beautiful lake and the shops and ended the day with a short hike at the Heaps Peak Arboretum Day Use Area.

 In 2019 I traveled to my dream destination: ITALY.
 I had always wanted to go to Italy, but I actually wasn’t planning on going until 2020 for our 5 year wedding anniversary.
 But for scheduling reasons, 2019 was the year to do it so I booked a group trip with TrovaTrip, which was hosted by Helene in Between.